manschko/Spring-Reactiv-Servlet/README.md

 # Spring-Reactiv-Servlet
-This is a Demo Application to evaluate the difference from Sprin Srverlet Stack over the Reactiv Stack
+This is a Demo Application to evaluate the difference from Spring Servlet Stack over the Reactiv Stack

+The applications are
+#